 - 15% of material spend converted to Ex works

 Increased visibility has been created within the supply chain by seamlessly integrating the customer’s ERP systems with DHL’s SCi Transport Management System and Red Prairie Warehouse Management System.

 Additional projects include:

-- Roll out of in-plant logistics at 4 plants
+- Roll out of in-plant logistics at four plants

-- Packaging evaluation and redesign to maximise container fill and reduce product damage whilst in transit
+- Packaging evaluation and redesign to maximize container fill and reduce product damage whilst in transit

-- Creation of the World Logistics Centre which acts as an inbound to manufacturing hub for multiple plants located in Europe
+- Creation of the World Logistics Center which acts as an inbound to manufacturing hub for multiple plants located in Europe